Teaching Assistant Training Program (TATP)

 4. Select the Register on Waiting List button.
 You will receive an automated waitlist confirmation email to your Western email account.

-5. Submit your $20 deposit (cash or cheque only) to the CTL located in AHB 3R34 to complete your registration and secure your spot in the program on a first come first serve basis.
+5. Submit your $20 deposit (exact cash or cheque only) to the CTL located in Weldon Library, Room 201 to complete your registration and secure your spot in the program on a first come first serve basis.
 The CTL is open to receive deposits between 9am and 4pm Monday to Friday.
-Please note that we will be closed from December 22nd to January 3rd, inclusive.If you are unable to be on-campus, you can mail the deposit by cheque.
+If you are unable to be on-campus, you can mail the deposit by cheque.

 6. If there is a spot for you in the program, you will receive a registration confirmation email to your Western email account after we receive your deposit, which means you are officially registered in the program.

-Due to limited enrolment, we are not able to accept everyone who registers on the Wait List.
-Registration is on a first come first serve basis upon receipt of the $20 deposit.
+Due to limited enrollment, we are not able to accept everyone who registers on the Wait List.
+Registration is on a first come first served basis upon receipt of the $20 deposit.
 Once the program spots are full, you will remain on the waitlist and will be notified if a spot becomes available.
 Deposits will be returned upon completion of the program, or if a participant cancels their registration 3 business days prior to the start of the program.
 If a spot does not become available for you, we encourage you to register for the next offering of TATP (please see the section "Offered" on the TATP webpage).

 If you have any questions or problems registering for an event, please consult our Registration Help Page for our Cancellation Policy, FAQs and more or contact ctl@uwo.ca.